Iximiel/aoc2025/README.md

 So I used the std::biset, that was a good idea becasue part 2 felt like a breeze thanks to the bitwise logic :3

+## Puzzle 5

+This seems easy, after puzzle 1 now I will use 64 bit integer for life.
+First part is count numbers within interval once.

+Second part is counting all the number in the intervals, but avoiding double counting.
+I think I will go for a sane "merging the intervals, then sum all the ranges"